Coping: Health theory of coping

+Research shows that people generally possess healthy coping mechanisms but may resort to unhealthy ones when stress exceeds capacity or support is insufficient.
+This coping continuum — from healthy to unhealthy — has been observed in general populations, university students, and emergency responders.

 Reactive and proactive coping

 Most coping is reactive in that the coping response follows stressors.
 Anticipating and reacting to a future stressor is known as proactive coping or future-oriented coping.
 Anticipation is when one reduces the stress of some difficult challenge by anticipating what it will be like and preparing for how one is going to cope with it.